-Yorkshire Ambulance Service NHS Trust Board of Directors [the Board] was appointed as Corporate Trustee of the charitable funds by virtue of Statutory Instrument 2006, No. 1627 2006.
-The Trustees confirm that they have paid due regard to the Charity Commission guidance on Public Benefit in deciding what activities the Charity should undertake.
+Yorkshire Ambulance Service Board was appointed as Corporate Trustee of the charitable funds by virtue of Statutory Instrument 2006, No. 1627 2006.
+The Trustee confirms that they have paid due regard to the Charity Commission guidance on Public Benefit in deciding what activities the Charity should undertake.